Alignak-monitoring-contrib/alignak-demo/README.rst

     # Then you will be able for next runs to
     alignak-app start

-    # Windows: Ru the app
+    # Windows: Run the app
     python "%APPDATA%\Python\alignak_app\bin\alignak-app.py
-    # If you install installer, just run "Alignak-app vX.x.x" shortcut
+    # If you used the Windows installer, just run the desktop shortcut "Alignak-app"

 The applet will require a username and a password that are the same os the one used for the Web UI (use *admin* / *admin*).
 Click on the Alignak icon in the desktop toolbar to activate the Alignak-app features: alignak status, host synthesis view, host/services states, ...

 A notification popup will appear if something changed in the hosts / services states existing in the Alignak backend.

 The default configuration is suitable for this demonstration but you may update the *settings.cfg* configuration file that is largely commented.
-Under Linux, this file is located under *$HOME/.local/alignak_app/* folder.
-Under Windows, configuration file can be found under *%APPDATA%\Python\alignak_app\* or *%PROGRAMFILES%\Alignak-app* if you run installer.
+On Linux, this file is located under *$HOME/.local/alignak_app/* folder.
+On Windows, configuration file can be found under *%APPDATA%\Python\alignak_app\* or *%PROGRAMFILES%\Alignak-app* if you run installer.

 9. Configure Alignak backend for timeseries
 -------------------------------------------

 The Alignak backend allows to send collected performance data to a timeseries database.
 It must be configured to know where to send the timeseries data.

+**Note**: Using StatsD as a front-end to the Graphite Carbon collector is not mandatory but it will help to have more regular statistics and it will maintain a metrics cache.
+But the purpose of this doc is not to discuss about the benefits / drawbacks of StatsD...

+Using the Alignak WebUI makes it really easy to configure.
+Navigate to the Web UI Alignak backend menu and select the *Backend Grafana* item.
+Enter edition mode and add a new item.
+Also create a new Graphite item related to the Grafana item you just created, and that's it ...

-Using the backend_client CLI script makes it easy to configure this:
+You can also use command line scripts to create such information in the Alignak backend.
+Using the `alignak-backend-client` script makes it easy to configure this:
 ::

     cd ~/demo